On the computation of $\pi$-flat outputs for differential-delay systems: Conclusion

 \section{Conclusion}

 In this paper we have introduced a new definition of $\pi$-flatness and the important particular case of $\pi$-0-flatness.
 These notions have been characterized by means of the properties of matrices over Ore polynomial rings, such as hyper-regularity or row- and column-reducedness.
-This characterization has yielded an efficient and simple algorithm to test the existence of $\pi$- and $\pi$-0-flat outputs and compute them, via an algorithm that is implemented in the computer algebra system \textit{Maple} \cite{Antritter_11}.
+This characterization has yielded an efficient and simple algorithm to test the existence of $\pi$- and $\pi$-0-flat outputs and compute them, via an algorithm that may be easily implemented in the computer algebra system \textit{Maple} \cite{Antritter_11}\footnote{Concerning a general approach to the implementation of meromorphic functions via Laurent-Puiseux series in Computer Algebra Systems, though not needed here, the reader may refer to \cite{Koepf_93}.}.
 We have illustrated the pertinence of this approach by an academic example.

 Note that the description of all possible $\pi$-0-flat outputs can be achieved; it will be the subject of a forthcoming paper.
 This will lead to a method to determine the minimal order of the polynomial $\pi$.